-Air travel accounts for the greatest amount of overall emissions (2099 tonnes CO2e, 78%).
-Nearly 20% of Ashmore's emissions come from purchased electricity across the business (543tonnes CO2e).
-Natural gas, refrigerants, water and waste account for the lowest level of emissions, though it is noted that data was not available for all offices for these categories.
+Air travel accounts for the greatest amount of overall emissions (2133 tonnes CO2e, 79%).
+Nearly 19% of Ashmore Group's emissions come from purchased electricity across the business (512 tonnes CO2e).
+Waste (based on the data available) accounts for the lowest level of emissions.